Best Commercial Construction Practices in Texas

 The best project managers are masters of communication.
 In fact, you can expect to spend most of your day communicating with your team, stakeholders, and suppliers.
 But it’s not just about talking; it’s about leading.
 Strong leaders don't just give orders; they coach, guide, and motivate their teams to do their best work.
 Beyond leadership, you’ll need sharp problem-solving abilities for when things inevitably go off-plan.
 A solid understanding of the business side of construction, including budgeting and negotiation, is also crucial.
 Developing these core project management skills is what separates a good PM from a great one.

-Certifications That Give You an Edge
+Certifications That Put You Ahead

 While a degree in Construction Management or a related field is a great foundation, certifications can make your resume stand out.
 In Texas, an OSHA 30-Hour certification is practically a must-have, showing your commitment to safety on the job site.
 For those working on federal projects, the USACE Construction Quality Management (CQM) certification is often required.
 If you're looking to formalize your project management knowledge, the Certified Associate in Project Management (CAPM) is a fantastic credential that demonstrates your understanding of industry best practices.
 A quick look at construction PM jobs in Texas shows just how often these qualifications are requested by top employers.